FMJansen/fmjansen.com/_posts/2024-01-30-case-for-ai.md

 ### Creating security problems

 - Gemini for Workspace from Google [responds to prompt injection in email](https://0din.ai/blog/phishing-for-gemini)
+- ...and it’s summarising feature is easy to fool into [saying something nefarious is safe](https://mike-sheward.medium.com/recruiting-google-geminis-email-summarizer-as-a-phishing-aid-417055295ba7)
 - A calendar invite was also used to [take over a smart home](https://www.wired.com/story/google-gemini-calendar-invite-hijack-smart-home/)
 - Safety filters are [bypassed by poetry](https://dataconomy.com/2025/12/01/study-finds-poetry-bypasses-ai-safety-filters-62-percent-of-time/)
 - An AI director of AI safety had an agent [delete all her email](https://www.404media.co/meta-director-of-ai-safety-allows-ai-agent-to-accidentally-delete-her-inbox/)